 Think about where you want your wine fridge to go, and how much space it'll take up.
 Models can range from less than 85cm high (so they can fit under a kitchen bench) to as tall as a full-sized fridge.

 If you're renovating your kitchen or outdoor entertaining area, a wine fridge installed under your benchtop or in your cabinetry can be a real centrepiece, and there are several models that allow for integrated installation.

 Wine fridges range in capacity from around a dozen bottles to several cases.
 Choosing the right capacity fridge for your wine collection should be the starting point on your decision-making process.
 Opt for a slightly larger capacity if space and budget permits, because once your wine collection's in your new fridge, you may want to add to it.
 Of course, make sure you can actually fit your new fridge in your house before you buy it!

 Where will you keep your wine fridge?
-If it's close to living areas, noise will be a key consideration (check the noise levels in our test).
+If it's close to living areas, noise will be a key consideration (check the noise levels in our wine fridge test).
 If it's to be in your kitchen, you'll want to install it away from extreme temperature sources such as your oven.
 If possible, install it away from any area that's subject to temperature and humidity fluctuations such as your garage or attic.
 Just like your kitchen fridge, your wine fridge needs plenty of room around the sides, rear and top for good air circulation, so factor this into your planning.
 And keep it away from direct sunlight if possible.